estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D35 - April 17, 2018
+Updated the table view so that the cells look like cards.
+Added the map view back to the app.
+Decided to add another element to the scrollView and didn't break it this time.
+Yay! #100DaysOfCode #Swift #iOS

 ### R2D34 - April 16, 2018
 Made really good progress following yesterday's "Eureka!" moment.
 Right up until the time I broke the scrollView.
 Again.
 I'm still going to count this as 10 steps forward, only 1 step back. #100DaysOfCode #Swift #iOS